ConnorScott-Ox/Professional-Profile/content/project/MCR President/index.md

 url_video: ""
 ---

-Founded in ~1248, the University of Oxford is a collegiate research university comprising of thrity-nine colleges. <br>
+Founded in ~1248, the University of Oxford is a collegiate research university comprising of thirty-nine colleges. <br>

-Somerville College - orginally a woman only college and more recently the first nondeminational college - is known for its varied architecture and liberal atmosphere.
-Containing one of the largest libararies in the University of Oxford, 1/3 international students, half of students coming from state highschools along with net assets of ~£225 million (7th highest) and an annual endowment of £80.6 million; Somerville remains one of the highest ranked in student satifaction. <br>
+Somerville College - originally a woman only college and more recently the first non-denominational college - is known for its varied architecture and liberal atmosphere.
+Containing one of the largest libraries in the University of Oxford, 1/3 international students, half of students coming from state high schools along with net assets of ~£225 million (7th highest) and an annual endowment of £80.6 million; Somerville remains one of the highest-ranked in student satisfaction. <br>
 <br>
 The Somerville Middle Common Room (MCR) is the name given to the graduate body for postgraduate students at Somerville.
 Postgraduates at Somerville come from a diverse background, both academically and geographically, with members coming to Oxford from all over the world.
-Somerville is an excellent place to work and study, and its friendly and tight knit community make it a wonderful place to call home during your studies.<br>
+Somerville is an excellent place to work and study, and its friendly and tight-knit community make it a wonderful place to call home during your studies.<br>
 <br>
 <b>As MCR President I was responsible for:</b> <br>
 <br>